Suheeskar/Car-price-prediction-using-R/README.md

 3) Data Understanding

-4) Data handling
+4) Data cleaning

 5) Data visualization

-6) Data preparation
+6) PCA

 7) Splitting the Data and feature scaling

-8) Building a linear regression models
+8) Building a various regression models like ("lm","rf","svmRadial","xgbTree","xgbLinear")

-9) Residual analysis of the train data
+9) Ensembling the Models

-10) Making Predictions Using the Final Model
+10) Making Predictions Using the Models

-11) Model Evaluation
+11) Model Evaluation using RMSE

 12) Conclusion